HectorRicardo/simple-music-app/README.md

     commands from such contexts.
 There can be 0, 1, or several contexts bound to a given service.

-To understand how you can practically use a service in your app, you need to know several things about services:
+The following list of concepts explains how services work and how you can use them in your app:

   - A service is an instance of a subclass that extends the abstract `Service` class.